newyorkcityjose/ReadCommentNews/README.md

 # Database

-Create local setting example looking for the name local_settings_example.txt
+Create local setting example looking for the name local_settings_example.txt.
+This project uses Postgre with SQLAlchemy as a object-relational mapper (ORM).

 # API Key